addff/2510-ITT440/10% Individual Assignment/M3CS2554A/MUHAMMAD HAIRIEL ANUAR BIN MOHD ZAHARI/README.md

 **Key Observations:**
 - Response times consistently under 120 ms.
-- No failed requests.
+- No requests were unsuccessful.
-- Throughput maintained at ~480 requests/second.
+- The throughput was kept at about 480 requests/second.
-- Bandwidth usage steady around 46 MB/s.
+- The average bandwidth use is 46 MB/s.

 **Interpretation:**
-These metrics demonstrate that Reqres.in’s backend infrastructure efficiently handles simultaneous GET requests.
+These numbers show how effectively Reqres.in's backend infrastructure manages many GET requests at once.
-The performance remains stable across all simulated users, which is a strong indicator of good backend optimization and API reliability.
+All simulated users get consistent performance, which is a clear sign of great backend optimisation and dependable APIs.

 ---

 ## **📁Conclusion and Improvement**

 ### **Conclusion**
-The BlazeMeter load test confirmed the excellent stability and performance of the Reqres API.
-With 50 virtual users and zero errors, the system maintained an average response time below 100 ms. It is showing outstanding efficiency and responsiveness.
+The Reqres API's outstanding performance and stability were validated by the BlazeMeter load test.
+The system maintained an average response time of less than 100 ms with 50 virtual users and no failures.
+It is demonstrating exceptional reactivity and efficiency.

 ### **Recommendations for Improvement**
 1. **Increase Load Scale:** Perform stress testing with more users to find the performance threshold.